romilly/start-apl/manuscript/Chapter1.md

 T> Don't worry about causing APL errors.
 APL will try to tell you what went wrong, and you won't break anything :)

+## More about the RIDE

+The RIDE has a lot of useful features.
+We won't cover them all here but one is so valuable when you're leaning that we have to mention it.

+Try moving your cursor up a few lines to anAPL expression that you entered earlier in your session.
+Now make a change to the line and press enter.

+The RIDE will restore the version you typed earlier and enter your changed version at the bottom of your session, so you can make a small change to something without having to retype it all.

+Really useful!

+Let's go back to APL.

 ## Assigning values to variables